morremeyer/charts/charts/postfix-sendonly/README.md

 # postfix-sendonly

-Sendonly mail services for your cluster
+Sendonly relay mail services for your cluster

-## Creating a DKIM key
+## Setup

-To create the needed DKIM key, follow the instructions in [„Generating a DKIM key“](https://git.mor.re/docker-images/postfix-sendonly#generating-a-dkim-key).
+You need to provide a valid login for your provider.
+Currently, only submission on port 465 is supported.

-You need to deploy this key into the cluster in a secret, specify its name in `.Values.existingSecret`.
+You need to deploy this user credentials into the cluster in a secret, specify its name in `.Values.existingSecret`.

-The DKIM private key has to be stored in the key `key`.
+The user name has to be stored in `user`, the password in `password`.

 ## Values